 - Download Entry requirements for all programmes

-Graduates are employable as scientists and occupational safety and health officers in a wide range of industries including the pharmaceutical, biopharmaceutical, medical device, medical diagnostic, food and beverage, construction and biotechnology sectors.
-These industries have a high profile in the Western and North Western regions.
+Graduates are employable in a wide range of industries including the pharmaceutical, biopharmaceutical, medical device, medical diagnostic, food and beverage, construction and biotechnology sectors.

-Graduates will also be suitable for employment in government and public agencies as analysts and environmental scientists in a broad range of roles, including environmental protection.
+Graduates can also gain employment in government and public agencies as analysts and environmental scientists in a broad range of roles, including environmental protection.

 Did you know?